 The aim of the shop is to offer an alternative to the tide of mass-produced wine and to champion individual producers making wine with a passion.

-We have now built a wide range of super-premium spirits; the sort of stuff you don’t get in the supermarkets.
+We have also built a wide range of super special spirits; the sort of stuff you don’t get in the supermarkets.
 We get pretty excited about it, especially the gin selection.

 Dorset beer and cider is another little side-passion.
 There’s always something different.

 During his career, David has had the opportunity to taste (and drink) thousands of different wines.
 On one occasion, as a judge in the International Wine Challenge, he tasted 125 in one session.
-More recently as a judge in the Independant Wine Merchant Top 100 he managed 75 before breakfast.
+More recently as a judge in the Independent Wine Merchant Top 100 he managed 75 before breakfast.
 During a recent trip to Burgundy he tasted abut 300 wines – and bought 4.

-Both David and Alice regularly attend big tastings as well as having samples sent to the shop and, now and again, visiting vineyards and wineries around Europe.
+Both David and Alice regularly attend big tastings as well as having samples sent to the shop and visit vineyards and wineries around Europe as often as possible.
 For every few hundred wines tasted only one or two will make it onto the shelves.
-You have to kiss a lot of frogs before you find a prince!
+You have to kiss a lot of frogs before you find a prince…

-You are also likely to meet David’s daughter and co-director Alice.
+You are also likely to meet David’s daughter Alice.

-For the past five years Alice has been honoured to judge beer, cider and spirits at the Great Taste Awards alongside Pete Brown, Charles Campion and a host of other critics and producers.
+Alice has been honoured to judge beer, cider and spirits at the Great Taste Awards since 2011 alongside Pete Brown, Charles Campion, Nigel Barden and a host of other critics and producers.